 I'm also a poet and essayist.
-I write about the ocean, our looming climate crisis, my nieces and nephews, and the intersection and distinction of the arts and science.
-I'm working on a poetry manuscript called 'whalefall'.
+My first book of poetry, The Anxiety of Conception (Nothing to Say Press, 2025), will come out next year.
 In 2020 I was named a Brooklyn Poets Fellow and was a 2020-2021 CultureHub Resident Contributing Writer.
 I was a Writer in Residence at the Vermont Studio Center in 2022.
-I'm currently on the editorial team for taper, a literary magazine for small computational pieces.
+I used to be on the editorial team for taper, a literary magazine for small computational pieces; now I co-edit Ensemble Park with Kyle Booten, a literary magazine that collects experiments in human-computer co-writing.

 I used to build machines and sensors.
 I hold a Bachelors of Science in mechanical engineering from MIT, where I recieved the Carl G. Sontheimer Prize for Excellence in Innovation and Creativity for my work on soft robotics.
 I worked at two startups: Rest Devices (we built baby monitors) and Soofa (we built smart city furniture).